The Rhino Series

 Though this rhino lives in human care here in Hill Country, wild rhinos across the world rely on protected habitats and conservation efforts to survive.
 This portrait honors their strength and presence.

 He stands as if the land rose around him and decided to take shape.
 Thick skin like weathered stone.
 Ears turning toward sounds no one else hears.
 A body built not for speed or spectacle, but for endurance.
 There is something grounding about a rhinoceros.
 Not dramatic.
 Not restless.
 Just present.
-In the open Texas air, his weight does not feel heavy.
-It feels anchored.
-The earth seems to recognize him.
-Dust settles differently around a creature like this.
-Light moves across his back, revealing textures that tell stories older than fences, older than vineyards, older than the roads that lead visitors there.
-A rhinoceros carries contradiction without apology.
-Massive, yet vulnerable.
-Armored, yet endangered.
-Solitary, yet watched.
-His stillness is not weakness.
-It is control.
-It is a restraint.

-In that stillness, there is something steadying.
-A lesson in scale.
-A reminder that strength does not need spectacle.
-It can stand in the open, breathe, and exist without apology.
+That tension stays with you.
+He reminds us that strength does not need spectacle.
+It can simply stand in the open and exist without apology.
 He does not belong to us.
 He belongs to the land and to time.
-We are only witnesses.

 And sometimes witnessing is enough.